buycycle/assistant/README.md

-# buycycle Chatbot
+# buycycle Assistant
-This is a chatbot application for the buycycle platform, built with [Axum](https://github.com/tokio-rs/axum), a modular web framework built with the [Tokio](https://tokio.rs/) async runtime for Rust.
+This is an assistant application for the buycycle platform, built with [Axum](https://github.com/tokio-rs/axum), a modular web framework built with the [Tokio](https://tokio.rs/) async runtime for Rust.
+Axum provides the robust backend structure, while htmx and JavaScript are used on the frontend to create a dynamic and responsive user interface.

-The chatbot is designed to be aware of historical messages, pre-trained on bike knowledge, and integrated with the buycycle stock and user platform interactions.
+The assistant is designed to be inventory and help article aware, providing users with contextually relevant information based on buycycle's resources.
+It is integrated with the buycycle stock and user platform interactions, and it is aware of historical messages, pre-trained on bike knowledge.
 Check the live version at [assistant.buycycle.com](https://assistant.buycycle.com)

 ## Aim
-The aim of the buycycle chatbot is to provide customer support by helping users find a fitting bike and share knowledge about how to use the platform effectively.
+The aim of the buycycle assistant is to provide customer support by helping users find a fitting bike and share knowledge about how to use the platform effectively.
 It leverages OpenAI's GPT-4 to generate contextually aware responses, ensuring a helpful and informative interaction with users.
+The assistant enhances the chat interface with dynamic content loading using htmx, allowing for partial page updates and asynchronous form submissions without full page reloads.
+This creates a seamless and interactive user experience.
+Client-side interactivity is further enriched with JavaScript, which is used to handle user events, manipulate the DOM, and perform additional logic that complements the htmx functionality.

 ## Features
-- Scrape context files from online ressources.
+- Scrape context files from online resources.
 - RESTful API for handling chat sessions.
-- Integration with OpenAI's GPT-4 for generating chatbot responses.
+- Integration with OpenAI's GPT-4 for generating assistant responses.
 - SQLite database for storing conversation history.
 - Environment-based configuration using `.env` files.
+- Dynamic content loading with htmx for a seamless user experience.
+- Client-side interactivity with JavaScript for enhanced chat functionalities.

 ## Requirements
 - Rust 1.56 or higher